-We know you’ll be excited to catch up with your uni friends, but it’s as important as ever to make sure you’re greeting each other from a distance of 1.5 metres.
-This doesn’t mean you shouldn’t make new friends and check in with each other, just make sure you’re doing it safely.
-Unfortunately, that means avoiding handshakes, hugs, high fives, low fives or any other form of greeting with close physical contact.
+We know you’ll be excited to catch up with your uni friends, but it’s still as important as ever to make sure you’re keeping your distance.
+Make sure you're checking in on each other's boundaries, as everyone has different circumstances and comfort levels.
+This doesn’t mean you shouldn’t make new friends, just make sure you’re doing it safely.

 Remember to protect your personal space.
 If someone is getting a little too close to your personal bubble, politely let them know.
 And if someone asks you to give them a little extra space, be respectful.
 Remember, it’s not you, it’s the pandemic.

 If you’re waiting to enter a classroom, stand back and give other students plenty of room to exit before you enter.
 Don’t crowd doorways and take your time to find a seat.
-Class timetables have been arranged to accommodate physical distancing between students.
-This means that you’ll need to space out in the classroom, where possible – so if you’re going to sit with your besties, keep a little space between you.
+Where possible, class timetables have been arranged to accommodate physical distancing between students.
+If you’re going to sit with your besties, keep a little space between you.
 Don’t move furniture around in the classroom or move chairs closer together and if you find chairs have been left a little too close by a previous class, space them back out.

 Washing hands has always been basic hygiene everyone should follow.
 Now, though, it’s more important than ever to do it, and do it properly.
 Soap, water, 20 seconds and a thorough scrub is needed regularly to keep your hands fresh and COVID-free.
 There’s also hand sanitiser all over campus – so use that too.

-Many of us haven’t commuted in months, so making the trip to campus may feel a little unfamiliar.
 If you live close enough, walking or cycling to campus are both great ways to exercise and maintain physical distance from others.
-If you’re catching a bus or train, you will need to follow NSW Health guidelines, such as wearing a mask, sitting or standing in allocated spaces, and catching transport in off-peak times if you can.
+If you’re catching a bus or train, you'll need to follow NSW Health guidelines, such as wearing a mask, sitting or standing in allocated spaces, and catching transport at less-crowded times if you can.
 Here’s where to go for information.

+While face masks aren't currently mandatory on campus, we encourage you to wear a mask if you're indoors or can't socially distance properly, to protect yourself and others.
 It's important to ensure your mask is fitted correctly and to follow safe procedures for putting on and taking off masks.
-Used masks can be disposed of in normal bins around campus.
 NSW Health have provided detailed guidance on how to wear a mask.

-If there’s one thing we’ve learned over the last few months, it’s that things can change really quickly.
-Throughout semester, we may need to be in touch due for any number of reasons, like contract tracing, a confirmed case in the area, or changes to government advice that may impact your studies.
+If there’s one thing we’ve learned over the last couple of years, it’s that things can change really quickly.
+Throughout semester, we may need to be in touch due to any number of reasons.
 It’s essential that you regularly checking your University email address, our website and our social media accounts to stay up to date.